georgia-adam/reuse-near-you/README.md

 Once signed in, users will see "create post" in the navigation bar.
 The route /createpost is protected and cannot be accessed if the user is not authenticated.
 If the user tries to access the path without being signed in, they will be redirected to the login page.

 Posts must include a title, an image, and text details about the item.
 The submission button will be disabled if any input fields are empty, or the title and/or item details are too lengthy.
-Once a post is submitted, the user wil be redirected to the homepage where they will see their post.
+Once a post is submitted, the user will be redirected to the homepage where they will see their post.

-Posts data is saved to the Firebase Firestore database.
+Post data is saved to the Firebase Firestore database.
 Images are saved to Firebase storage.

 ### Homepage

 The homepage displays the posts in the app's database.
 The most recent posts appear at the top of the page.
 Posts include a title, a timestamp, an image, text, the user's Google account name, and a mailto button to email the user.
-If the original poster is signed in, they may click on the &#735; in the top right of the post to delete their post.
-The &#735; will not be displayed for posts by other users.
+If the original poster is signed in, they may click on the &#735; at the top right of the post to delete their post.
+The &#735; is not be displayed for posts by other users.

 ## Dependencies